sulova/Data_Science_Disease_SVM/README.md

 ```
 - **Missing and duplicate value**

 The dataset may consist of a lot of missing and duplicate values, so let's deal with them before applying any machine learning algorithms on them.
-If you have identified the missing values in the dataset, now you have a couple of options to deal with them:
-  - either we can drop those rows which consist missing values
-  - calculate the mean, min, max and median etc.
+If you have identified the missing values in the dataset, now you have a couple of options to deal with them, either we can drop those rows which consist missing values or calculate the mean, min, max and median etc.

 ```python
 # dealing with missing values